Jhessiny/spotify-wapper/README.md

-# Project Title
+# Spotify Wrapper

-One Paragraph of the project description
+A wrapper to work with the Spotify Web API (https://developer.spotify.com/documentation/web-api/).

 Initially appeared on
 [gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
 But the page cannot open anymore so that is why I have moved it here.